Recognition of chordal graphs and cographs which are Cover-Incomparability graphs: Introduction

 Chordal graphs or triangulated graphs are graphs that do not have induced cycles of length greater than three.
 Together with cographs, which are exactly $P_4$-free graphs, they form two well-studied graph classes that have wider applications beyond mathematics.
 These two classes of graphs and their subclasses are also studied in many contexts, including theoretical, practical, and algorithmic interests.
 A vertex $v$ of a graph $G$ is a simplicial vertex if $v$ together with all its adjacent vertices forms a clique (a complete subgraph) in $G$.
 It is a well-known fact that every chordal graph contains at least one simplicial vertex, and a non complete chordal graph contains at least two nonadjacent simplicial vertices.
 Chordal graphs that contain exactly two non-adjacent simplicial vertices form a special class of chordal graphs.

 The recognition algorithm for an arbitrary chordal graph \cite{trajan,rose_chordal-2} and a cograph \cite{corneil} is well known and has linear-time complexity.
 In this paper, we identify chordal graphs having exactly two non-adjacent simplicial vertices and prove that they are C-I graphs.
 In other words, we prove that the intersection of the class of chordal graphs and the class of C-I graphs is precisely the class of chordal graphs having exactly two non-adjacent simplicial vertices.
-We further develop a linear time algorithm for recognizing such chordal graphs.
+We further develop a linear-time algorithm for recognizing such chordal graphs.
 It is interesting to observe, from \cite{amtb-01, bcgmm-09}, that in the class of C-I graphs, the classes of chordal, strongly chordal, and interval graphs are one and the same.

-In this paper, similar to the chordal C-I graphs, we develop a linear time recognition algorithm for cographs which are also C-I graphs from the structural results already proved in \cite{cograph}.
+In this paper, similar to the chordal C-I graphs, we develop a linear-time recognition algorithm for cographs which are also C-I graphs from the structural results already proved in \cite{cograph}.
 For this algorithm, we make use of the special type of cotree structure of cographs.

 Chordal graphs are precisely the intersection graphs of subtrees of a tree \cite{gravril}.
 Most of the information contained in a chordal graph is captured in its clique tree representation, which is useful for its algorithmic applications \cite{gravril, shibata}.